arendst/Tasmota/README.md

 - Added Alexa support for shutters through HUE Dimmer functionality.
 Not perfect but ok.

 Changelog:
+1.13 2019-09-29
+- ensure deepsleep is at least MIN_DEEPSLEEP_TIME (default 5sec) to avoid infinite sleep

 1.12 2019-09-29
 - fixed issue that configuration did not stay.